-Pursuant to the terms of the Definitive Agreement, the Company acquired 100% of the outstanding shares of Inukshuk by issuing the shareholders (the "Vendors") and their assignees 8,000,000 common shares of the Company (issued in 2014 at a fair value of \$560,000) for the transaction.
+Pursuant to the terms of the Definitive Agreement, the Company acquired 100% of the outstanding shares of Inukshuk by issuing the shareholders (the "Vendors") and their assignees 8,000,000 common shares of the Company (valued at \$560,000) for the transaction.
 The TSX-V approved the transaction on September 18, 2014.